visi006/ipl-match-insights-dashboard/README.md

 - [ ] Deploy on **Streamlit Cloud** for a public URL
 - [ ] Add **bowling economy rate** and bowling average metrics
 - [ ] Introduce a **"Fantasy XI" picker** based on top stats

----

-## 🧠 Interview Prep

-### "Explain your project"
-> "I built an end-to-end Data Science project on IPL cricket data.
-> I loaded and cleaned two large CSV datasets — one with match-level info and another
-> with ball-by-ball delivery data.
-Then I performed EDA to find insights like top scorers,
-> leading wicket takers, and which teams perform best.
-Finally, I built an interactive
-> Streamlit dashboard where users can filter by season, team, or player and see charts update live."

-### "What challenges did you face?"
-> "My biggest challenge was data cleaning — team names had changed over the years (like
-> 'Delhi Daredevils' becoming 'Delhi Capitals'), so I had to standardise them.
-I also had
-> to handle run-outs carefully when counting bowler wickets, since run-outs shouldn't be
-> credited to the bowler."

-### "What did you learn?"
-> "I learned how to write modular, reusable Python code by splitting data loading, analysis,
-> and visualisation into separate files.
-I also learned that insights don't always match
-> intuition — for example, winning the toss barely improves your chances of winning the match."

----

-## 📄 Resume Bullet Points

-- **Analysed 13 seasons of IPL cricket data** (76,000+ deliveries) using Pandas & NumPy to uncover team win rates, player strike rates, and toss-impact statistics
-- **Built 10+ interactive visualisations** (bar charts, line graphs, heatmaps, scatter plots) using Matplotlib & Seaborn to communicate data-driven insights clearly
-- **Developed a modular Streamlit dashboard** with sidebar filters for season, team, and player selection — enabling real-time, drill-down analysis of match and player performance
-- **Performed end-to-end data wrangling** including missing value imputation, deduplication, and team name standardisation across two relational CSV datasets of 900+ matches

----

 ## 👤 Author